etiennestuder/gradle-credentials-plugin/README.md

 the credentials key and value through the task options `--key` and `--value`.
 The credentials are stored in the _GRADLE_USER_HOME/gradle.encrypted.properties_.

-    gradle addCredentials --key someKey --value someValue
+    gradle addCredentials --key someKey --value someValue [--env someEnvironment --loc someDirectoryLocation --pass somePassphrase]

-Optionally, pass along a custom passphrase through the `credentialsPassphrase` project property.
-The credentials are stored in the passphrase-specific _GRADLE_USER_HOME/gradle.MD5HASH.encrypted.properties_ where the _MD5HASH_ is calculated from the specified passphrase.
+Optionally, pass along a custom passphrase through the `credentialsPassphrase` and/or a `credentialsLocation` and/or a `credentialsEnv` project property.
+The credentials are stored in the env-passphrase-specific _GRADLE_USER_HOME/gradle.env_ENVHASH.MD5HASH.encrypted.properties_ where the
+_ENVHASH_ is calculated from the specified env variable and _MD5HASH_ is calculated from the specified passphrase.

     gradle addCredentials --key someKey --value someValue -PcredentialsPassphrase=mySecretPassPhrase

+or

+    gradle addCredentials --key someKey --value someValue --pass mySecretPassPhrase

 Optionally, pass along a custom directory location of the credentials file through the `credentialsLocation` project property.

     gradle addCredentials --key someKey --value someValue -PcredentialsLocation=/some/directory

+or

+    gradle addCredentials --key someKey --value someValue --loc /some/directory

 ### Remove encrypted credentials